andrei-vasiliu-coding/Events-Platform-Android-UI/README.md

 ### 5. Configure the API

 - The app relies on a backend REST API.
-Ensure your API server is running.
+Ensure your API server is running and that you POST events with Postman, unless you are an admin and can add events throught the application's UI.
 - Update the API base URL in `RetrofitClient.kt` if necessary.

 ### 6. Firestore Database